mwangi-njuguna/github-search/README.md

 # Github Search

-A webpage that users can submit their quotes and also view and vote on other quotes.
+A single page application for searching github users and repositories.

 ## Getting Started